| Barron's The Trader: An Unhappy New Year As Stocks Retreat

 and $43 million a year ago.
 Dialing forward to fiscal 2006, profits are seen growing

 another 25% to 63 cents by the three analysts who follow the company.
-There's

 a fair amount of predictability in the business.
 As cable companies steadily convert